-2 Cost is for a typical multi-family unit
+2 Cost is for a typical 1,000-square-foot multi-family unit at \$175 per square-foot

 Permit Processing Procedure

 The City of Los Altos meets state-required timelines for the approval of development permits, as shown below (Table B-46).
 The time required for development approval is not generally a constraint or substantial cost to housing developers.
 An overly lengthy review process, however, could adversely affect an affordable housing project if the time required to obtain approval affects the proponent's ability to access funding for the project (particularly governmental grants).